huggingface/trl/README.md

 ### `RewardTrainer`

-Here is a basic example on how to use the `RewardTrainer`:
+Here is a basic example of how to use the `RewardTrainer`:

 ```python
 from trl import RewardConfig, RewardTrainer